Residence permit: Applying for an extension to pursue highly qualified employment

 What do I need to bring or submit?

-- Passport or passport replacement
+- Passport or passport substitute

 - EU Blue Card